 NDSU Herbarium and Range Science Center

 The North Dakota State University Herbarium has approximately 250,000 plant collections that date back to the late 1800s.
 The Herbarium is an important archive of North Dakota's as well as North America's natural history.
-The plant specimens in the Herbarium have been used by individuals across the national in taxonomic studies, genetic studies, and more recently research on the effects of climate change.
+The plant specimens in the Herbarium have been used by individuals across the nation in taxonomic studies, genetic studies, and more recently research on the effects of climate change.
 Many noted individuals have collections in the Herbarium including Walster, Waldron, and Stevens.
 Overall, the historic and natural history significance of the Herbarium is invaluable.

 North Dakota Ag Weather Network (NDAWN) Center